In this post, we discuss one of the most important constructs in SystemVerilog design - the always block.

 In particular, beginners often find it difficult to understand how signals in an always block are updated.

 When we use always blocks, we can update the value of our signals either in parallel or sequentially.
-This depends on whether we use non or non-blocking assignment, which we discuss in more depth later in this post.
+This depends on whether we use blocking or non-blocking assignment, which we discuss in more depth later in this post.